+Barber is at the Graduate School of Management, University of California, Davis.
+Odean is at the Haas School of Business, University of California, Berkeley.
 We appreciate the comments of Jonathan Berk, David Blake, Ken French, Simon Gervais, John Griffin, Andrew Karolyi, Sendhil Mullainathan, Mark Rubinstein, and Brett Trueman.
 We also appreciate the comments of seminar participants at Arizona State University; the Behavioral Decision Research in Management Conference; the University of California, Berkeley; the University of California, Irvine; the Copenhagen Business School; Cornell University; Emory; HEC; Norwegian School of Economics and Business Administration; Ohio State University; Osaka University; the Q Group; the Stanford Institute for Theoretical Economics; the Stockholm School of Economics; the University of Tilburg; Vanderbilt; the Wharton School; the CEPR/JFI symposium at INSEAD; Mellon Capital Management; the National Bureau of Economic Research; the Risk Perceptions and Capital Markets Conference at Northwestern University; and the European Finance Association Meeting.
-We are grateful to the Plexus Group, to BARRA, to Barclays Global Investors-for the Best Conference Paper Award at the 2005 European Finance Association Meeting, to the retail broker and discount brokers who provided us with the data for this study, and to the Institute for Quantitative Research and the National Science Foundation (grants SES-0111470 and SES-0222107) for financial support.
+We are grateful to the Plexus Group, to BARRA, to Barclays Global Investors-for the Best Conference Paper Award at the 2005 European Finance Association Meeting, to the retail broker and discount brokers who provided us with the data for this study, and to the Institute for Quantitative Research and the National Science Foundation (grant #SES-0111470) for financial support.
 Shane Shepherd, Michael Foster, and Michael Bowers provided valuable research assistance.
 All errors are our own.
-Address correspondence to Terrance Odean, Haas School of Business, University of California, Berkeley, CA 94720-1900; telephone: 510-642-6767; e-mail: odean@berkeley.edu.
+Corresponding author: Terrance Odean, Haas School of Business, University of California, Berkeley, 94720-1900, 510-642-6767, odean@berkeley.edu.